-Suction Cups: Boston ivy and creeping fig. Both have tiny suction cups that cling to walls, enabling them to climb high up buildings and garden walls.
-Before designers specify, they should determine the type of wall structure to use.
+Suction Cups and Aerial Roots: Examples - Boston ivy and trumpet creeper.
+Both have modified structures that cling to walls, enabling them to climb high up buildings and garden walls.
+Before designers specify, they should determine the type of wall structure and material to use.
 At some point in the future, the vines might need to come down, either because of a change in client interest, a building repair, or a vine refresh.
-In such cases, these vines can leave behind limbs and those little suction cups, or worse, take the wall surface with it when removed.
+In such cases, these vines can leave behind limbs or little suction cups, or worse, take the wall surface with it when removed.
 Plan ahead, specify responsibly.

-Tendrils: Grapes and trumpet vines.
+Tendrils: Examples - Grapes and trumpet vines.
 Modified plant parts that will wrap around a support, including limbs of its own making.
 Tendrils are great for cable structures where wrapping is easy.
-For every wrapped tendril vining can reach further upwards and across supportive structures.
+For every wrapped tendril a vine can reach further upwards and across supportive structures.
 Without the structure, these vines cannot support their limbs well and behave more like a ground cover.

 By taking their growth habits into consideration, designers can make better decisions about the types of appropriate supportive structures.
 Similarly, if the structure is already determined, choose vines that work with rather than against the structure's form.